-The aims of British Athletics and HC's in relation to the 'Athletics Welfare' policy are to:
+The aims of British Athletics and HC's with the 'Athletics Welfare' policy are to:

 - ensure the highest possible standards of safety and welfare for all athletes of all ages and others engaged in British Athletics activities and events, especially children and vulnerable adults

 - embed a process of continuous improvement in its ongoing work on welfare in the sport

 - work with its partners to ensure that quality assured training is offered to all staff and volunteers engaged in British Athletics programs, either directly or through the appropriate agencies such as the NSPCC, the CPSU, SCUK, Sports Councils, UKSI and Home Country Governing Bodies